FMuro/seville/README.md

 Since the first six options select the main fonts, you should only use one of them.
 The last two ones are compatible between them and with the rest.

 The options `fira`, `noto`, `lualatex`, and `academicons` require compilation with **LuaLaTeX**.
 With `fira`, `noto`, and `academicons` you can use **XeLaTeX** instead, and you must with the `xelatex` option, but this forces you to install the Fira, Noto, Source, and STIX Two fonts in your system, if you use these options.
 In fact, if you use Fira, you also have to install [Euler Math](https://www.ctan.org/tex-archive/fonts/euler-math) (used for calligraphic and fraktur math fonts) and [XITS](https://github.com/aliftype/xits) (used for missing symbols in Fira Math).

+*Warnings for [**Tectonic**](https://tectonic-typesetting.github.io/en-US/) users!* As of Tectonic 0.15.0:

+- You *must* download and save the file [`beamerinnerthemetcolorbox.sty`](https://mirrors.ctan.org/macros/latex/contrib/beamer-contrib/themes/beamertheme-tcolorbox/beamerinnerthemetcolorbox.sty) to your project's folder.
+- You must use *one and only one* of the following options:
+  - `xelatex` installing in your system the default Adobe's [Source Sans](https://github.com/adobe-fonts/source-sans/releases/latest), [Source Code Pro](https://github.com/adobe-fonts/source-code-pro/releases/latest) and [Source Serif](https://github.com/adobe-fonts/source-serif/releases/latest) fonts, and the [STIX Two Math](https://www.stixfonts.org/#install) font.
+  - `noto` installing the [Noto](https://notofonts.github.io) fonts.
+  - `fira` installing the [Fira](https://github.com/mozilla/Fira/releases) and [Fira Math](https://github.com/firamath/firamath/releases) fonts.
+  - `lmodern` without installing anything.
+- You *can't* use the `alegreya` or `lualatex` options.

 ## Acknowledgements